MicrosoftDocs/dynamics-365-customer-engagement/ce/shared/urs/schedule-assistant.md

 ### Resource requirment deletion

 When a resource requirement record is created, a calendar record is created.
-In Field Service **v8.8.40** or later, when a resource requirement is deleted, additional logic is added to check if the calendar is used by any of the Dynamics 365 out of the box entities, and if the calendar is not used, then the calendar record is also deleted.
+In Field Service **v8.8.40** or later, when a resource requirement is deleted, additional logic is added to check if the calendar is used by any of the Dynamics 365 out of the box entities; if the calendar is not used, then the calendar record is also deleted.
 A similar behavior is also put in place for the work hours templates.
-This deletion of the calendars improves the performance of the schedule assistant.
+This deletion of the calendars improves the schedule assistant's performance.